Dream Interpretation | Analyze Roles Played by Characters

 Matriarch (or patriarch) is a role.

 ‘Friend who comes to the rescue’ is a role.

 A robber is a role, and in dreams it can symbolize taking something valuable or feeling like you can’t have what you want by going about getting it the right away.
 Or, as a role played by the dreamer, it can symbolize ways a person cheats or undermines herself.

 Roles in dreams are important.
 Dreams are stories, and stories are built around roles.

 Personal narratives structure our lives, including the roles we play in society and how we perceive our place in it.
 Personal narratives can be a touchy subject, and dreams can infringe when they present contrary or alternative points of view than the ego’s.
 Imagine the inflated ego shown itself in a dream as a beggar or clown.
-It’s the kind of satire that pokes holes in a big ego by showing it how ridiculous it looks.
+It’s satire that pokes holes in a big ego by showing how ridiculous it looks.

 On the other hand, imagine the humble ego that dreams about itself as a monk or drifter who wants nothing from anyone.
 It summarizes the ego’s self-image or aspiration for what it wants to be like.